Addressing Sexual Misconduct the Butler Way

 There are two prongs to the University’s efforts to address sexual misconduct: prevention and response.
-Learn more about reporting sexual misconduct to the University.

 There are many resources available to individuals who have experienced sexual misconduct, both on and off campus.
 This page outlines those resources, including confidential resources on campus.

 The University, greater Indianapolis community, and national organizations offer services and resources to support those impacted by sexual misconduct.